justaszie/Bikeshare-Analysis/README.md

 - Thre is a 60/40 division of data by rider type, which means the data is representative of both populations (casual riders and members).

 ### 4.3.
 Rides by Month
-The below queries allow us to impact of seasonality on the rides activity.
+Looking at numbers of monthly rides allows us to see the impact of seasonality on the rides activity.

 **Overall Dataset**

 ![viz_Monthly rides](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/d490c893-0fd5-461d-b5cd-ec2b557fd440)

 **Broken down by rider type**

-<span style="color:red">**TODO: Explain that I used "pivot" format for easier viz in Sheets**

 ![viz_Monthly rides by rider type](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/03c8d47c-b31c-424b-a30e-2b22358cc8df)